drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 for the stick barrier (132.12±47.24 mm) was significantly (*p*\<0.05) higher than that (111.36±30.64 mm) for the board.
-The MFC~lag~ in the dimmed condition (127.72±42.53 mm) was significantly (*p*\<0.05) higher than that (115.69±38.74 mm) under normal illumination.
+The MFC~lag~ in the dimmed condition (127.72±42.53 mm) was significantly (*p*\<0.05) higher than that (115.69±38.74 mm) for normal illumination.
 The MFC~lag~ for the dark gray barrier (125.45±41.43 mm) was significantly (*p*\<0.05) higher than that (117.96±40.47 mm) for the white one.
 The MFC~lag~ for the 5 cm barrier height (127.52±42.59 mm) was significantly (*p*\<0.05) higher